TugceAras/BottomNavView/README.md

 binding.bottomNavView.itemActiveIndicatorColor = null
 ```

 bottomNavView --> Add whatever id you gave to your bottom navigation view.
-This is mine.
+This is mine. <br>
-MainActivity.kt is where I wrote this code
+MainActivity.kt is where I wrote this code.